Statute of Anne

 The statute is considered a "watershed event in Anglo-American copyright history ... transforming what had been the publishers' private law copyright into a public law grant".
 Under the statute, copyright was for the first time vested in authors rather than publishers; it also included provisions for the public interest, such as a legal deposit scheme.
-The Statute was an influence on copyright law in several other nations, including the United States, and even in the 21st century is "frequently invoked by modern judges and academics as embodying the utilitarian underpinnings of copyright law".
+The statute was an influence on copyright law in several other nations, including the United States, and even in the 21st century is "frequently invoked by modern judges and academics as embodying the utilitarian underpinnings of copyright law".

 Background

 With the introduction of the printing press to England by William Caxton in 1476, printed works became both more common and more economically important.
 As early as 1483, Richard III recognised the value of literary works by specifically exempting them from the government's protectionist legislation.
-Over the next fifty years, the government moved further towards economic regulation, abolishing the provision with the Printers and Binders Act 1534, which also banned the import of foreign works and empowered the Lord Chancellor to set maximum pricing for English books.
+Over the next fifty years, the government moved further towards economic regulation, abolishing the provision with the Printers and Binders Act 1533 (25 Hen.
+8. c.
+15), which also banned the import of foreign works and empowered the Lord Chancellor to set maximum pricing for English books.
 This was followed by increasing degrees of censorship.
 A further proclamation of 1538, aiming to stop the spread of Lutheran doctrine, saw Henry VIII note that "sondry contentious and sinyster opiniones, have by wrong teachynge and naughtye bokes increaced and growen within this his realme of England", and declare that all authors and printers must allow the Privy Council or their agents to read and censor books before publication.

 Stationers' Company

 This censorship peaked on 4 May 1557, when Mary I issued a royal warrant formally incorporating the Stationers' Company.
 The old method of censorship had been limited by the Second Statute of Repeal, and with Mary's increasing unpopularity the existing system was unable to cope with the number of critical works being printed.
-Instead, the royal warrant devolved this power to the Company.
-This was done by decreeing that only the Company's publishers could print and distribute books.
+Instead, the royal warrant devolved this power to the company.
+This was done by decreeing that only the company's publishers could print and distribute books.
 Their Wardens were given the power to enter any printing premises, destroy illegal works and imprison anyone found manufacturing them.
-In this way the government "harnessed the self interest of the publishers to the yoke of royal incentive", guaranteeing that the Company would follow the rules due to the economic monopoly it gave their members.
-With the abolition of the Star Chamber and Court of High Commission by the Long Parliament, the legal basis for this warrant was removed, but the Long Parliament chose to replace it with the Licensing Act 1662.
-This provided that the Company would retain their original powers, and imposed additional restrictions on printing; King's Messengers were permitted to enter any home or business in search of illegal presses.
+In this way the government "harnessed the self interest of the publishers to the yoke of royal incentive", guaranteeing that the company would follow the rules due to the economic monopoly it gave their members.
+With the abolition of the Star Chamber and Court of High Commission by the Long Parliament, the legal basis for this warrant was removed, but the Long Parliament chose to replace it with the Licensing Act 1662 (14 Cha.
+2. c.
+33).
+This provided that the company would retain their original powers, and imposed additional restrictions on printing; King's Messengers were permitted to enter any home or business in search of illegal presses.
 The legislation required renewal every two years, and was regularly reapproved.